mstephenholl/tsi-eng-hiring-data-collection-engineer/README.md

 ## Instructions

 This coding challenge is meant to evaluate how a software engineer specializing in data collection and processing approaches a problem and works through it.
 You must use Python, but can otherwise utilize any resources you would normally use to do your job (Google, Stack Overflow, documentation, etc.).
-The only disallowed action is looking up the exact problem (as applicable) and copy/pasting a solution.
+The only disallowed action is looking up the exact problem and copy/pasting a solution.
 The challenge is intended to span 30-60 minutes, and the focus is not on whether you have a complete working solution in the time period, but instead on how you worked through the problem.

 ### Requirements